Dealing with a Traffic Ticket in California

 When you receive a ticket, it will have information on how to pay as well as the deadline to do so.
 For most tickets, everything you need to do can be completed through mail or online.
 If you receive a ticket for a misdemeanor, you will have to go to court.
 The "Notice to Appear" found on your ticket will include the name of the court that will decide your case, the deadline to pay the ticket or go to court, and what you must do to respond to the ticket.
 Most courts will also follow up with a courtesy notice sent in the mail around two to three weeks after you receive your ticket.
 If that time passes and you have not received your courtesy notice, you can also contact the court in the county you received the ticket with any questions you have.
 That court will be listed in the "Notice to Appear," or you access court contact information.

 If you would like to take traffic school, wait for the courtesy notice to come in the mail, or contact the appropriate court if you are unsure about eligibility.
 You will have to pay an administrative fee to the court, but not the full penalty of the ticket.
 Send back notice of your intent to attend traffic school along with the required fee, which will be included with the courtesy notice.
 The court will reply back with acknowledgement and acceptance of your intention to attend traffic school and provide a deadline for completion.
-Traffic school can reduce the financial penalty of a ticket, and remove from your record, as explained below.
+Traffic school can reduce the financial penalty of a ticket, and remove it from your record, as explained below.

 An exception to the above comes from San Diego County, whose courts require you to pay for their ticket while completing traffic school.
 If you receive a ticket in San Diego County, the court will send you information explaining this policy.